 We woke at 5am in Cuzco and were picked up in a bus by our tour company (Peru Treks).
+Today was the day to start Inca Trail Trekking.
 As soon as we were out of town the Andes started to show in the distance, the largest peaks I have seen in my life– sharp and snow covered.
 The bus took us, our two guides, and the 14 other trekkers in our group to Ollantaytambo, a quaint Quechua town where we ate breakfast and bought our final supplies.
 After breakfast we rode for another 30 minutes to the start of the Inca Trail where they checked our passports and completed other final paperwork.
 It seemed to us that it was harder to get onto the Inca Trail than to enter Perú.
 We were both nervous having only spent two days acclimatizing, but once we started hiking we found the pace comfortable and our fears quickly diminished.
 During the first section before lunch we passed several ruins and our guides, Percy and Juan, explained about the sites and the Inca culture.

 The trail was well maintained and we found the day flying by.
 In the early afternoon we stopped in a beautiful clearing and a tent was set up for us to dine in.
 It was amazing how much stuff the the porters (called “chaskis” in Quechua) brought up the trail–40 pounds each.
 Most trekkers in our group had hired their own personal chaski ($40 extra) to carry their sleeping bags and other gear, and only carried small day packs themselves.
 Being poor however, we carried everything required ourselves in our big backpacks.
 Lunch was amazing: avocado and cheese appetizer, potato soup, and then trout for the main.
 Everyone was very impressed and we stuffed our faces.
 After lunch we took about 30 minutes to let it digest and drank some tea.
 I even took a quick nap in the grass.